neonephos/neonephos_website/src/docs/blog/20260708_new_logo_mark.md

 ## Meaning before Shape

 As you might have guessed, designing a logo mark doesn’t mean simply drawing a shape.
-And before I, as a designer, opened a design software or started drawing drafts on paper, I had to answer the underlying question that defines everything that we do: Who are we?
+And before I, as a designer, opened a design software or started drawing drafts on paper, we had to answer the underlying question that defines everything that we do: Who are we?
 While that sounds like a simple question, the answer depends on two things: What do we actually do and who are we doing it for?

 The NeoNephos Foundation is a vendor-neutral foundation fostering a sovereign cloud-native ecosystem for Europe.
 We connect open-source building blocks into interoperable, modular platforms and provide references and projects to get started with the ecosystem.
 But we do not build the ecosystem ourselves; we enable others to build it – through coordinating, connecting, and creating neutral ground.
 When we look at the people we are doing it for, the image of our foundation becomes more complex.